elst0547/Zhang_CSCI2270_FinalProject/README.md

 # Zhang_CSCI2270_FinalProject
 ####**Project	Summary**
-A calculator that does calculation by converting infix expressions to reverse polish expressions The description of the algorithms we use in this project is
+A calculator that does calculation by converting infix expressions to reverse polish expressions The description of the algorithms we use in this project:

 [Reverse Polish Notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation)

 [Shunting-yard algorithm](http://en.wikipedia.org/wiki/Shunting-yard_algorithm)
 ####**How	to	Run**
 There's a test file named main.cpp.
 Download all the files to the same directory and compile all the files.